Two new cases of COVID-19 reported in Leeds, Grenville, and Lanark

 -

-Kingston man charged for assaulting a police officerA Kingston man has been arrested and charged after he was alleged to have assaulted a police officer and resisted arrest.
+Gananoque man charged after allegedly damaging homeA Gananoque man has been charged after he was alleged to have intentionally damaged a home.

 -